Melani Nanai: Early career

 Born and raised in Samoa, Nanai came to New Zealand to attend high school at De La Salle College in the southern part of Auckland.
 He later returned home to his native Samoa at the end of his 5th form in 2009 before returning to New Zealand in 2011.
 He worked packing boxes and doing dispatch in East Tāmaki while playing club rugby, first for Otahuhu and latterly for Manukau Rovers where he came under the wing of All Black legend, Frank Bunce.

-His brother, Kitiona Vai, is currently contracted to the All Blacks 7's squad whilst his youngest brother Cody Vai, was named in the NZ Secondary School's Team for 2022.
+His brother's, Kitiona and Codemeru Vai, are currently contracted to the All Blacks 7's squad.
+His father Kitiona Nanai Vai was a Samoan Rugby international, whilst his sister Corina Nanai Vai and his wife, Bridie Nanai also represented Auckland Storm in the Farah Palmer Cup.